I got a Chocofi keyboard

 firmware thoughts & tips

-I had trouble setting up the zmk build system on my cursed silicon Mac, which I find a new reason to complain about every time I interface with hardware, CAD, or photoshop.
-I’m sure someone has done it, I just ran out of patience before I was able to figure it out.
+build system locally on my cursed silicon Mac, which I find a new reason to complain about every time I interface with hardware, CAD, or photoshop.
+I’m sure someone in the world has done it, I just ran out of patience before I was able to figure it out.

 For now, I’m using GH actions to build even though I really dislike the unreliable feeling of fragility that comes with relying on the cloud.
 It feels strange and weird to not have a local build pipeline.
 I think I need to dig up a 15-y.o.
 Lenovo out of storage and put Linux on it to use whenever I can’t figure out a macOS incompatibility.
 It would be nice to have a backup option that can actually talk to things.